 Keeping the body fit is everyone’s goal, but not everyone works towards it efficiently.
 Those who do might still not do it optimally.
 Therefore, only a select few athletes attain the target of a healthy and fit body.
-Simply showing up at the gym may not be all that is required; doing it correctly is of vital importance.
+Without using proper warm-up strategies and exercises, you risk injury and may not appropriately prepare the CNS for intense movements.
+Simply showing up at the gym may not be all required; doing it correctly is vital.
 Proper execution begins with warming up.
-Let’s examine some warm up strategies including a few important warm-up exercises as well as a few strategies to avoid.

-Step 1: Warming Up
+Warming Up

 Furthermore, compared to average days, leg days are exhausting.
 Squats and deadlifts are highly taxing on the full body musculature as well as the nervous system.
 This means a substantial full-body warm-up routine is necessary,